-Note.
-If you have Office 2007 installed, then when doing a download-to-Excel, you might encounter a Microsoft Office Excel warning message suggesting that you verify that the file is not corrupted and that it is from a trusted source before opening it.
+Note: If you have Office 2007 installed, then when you download queries to Excel, you might encounter a Microsoft Office Excel warning message suggesting you to verify the file to ensure it is not corrupted and that it is from a trusted source before opening it.
 You should click the Yes button in this situation.

 The CacheBaseDir= setting in the psappsrv.cfg file specifies the location of temp files that are created by the Query to Excel execution.
 Those temp files are removed automatically after the run.
-If the CacheBaseDir is not set in the psappsrv.cfg file, all temp files are located under %PS_SERVDIR%.
+If the CacheBaseDir is not set in the psappsrv.cfg file, all temp files are located under %PS\SERVDIR%.

-See Appendix B, "PeopleSoft Query Security," Enabling the Query Access List Cache, page 167 and PeopleTools 8.52: System and Server Administration, "Setting Application Server Domain Parameters," CacheBaseDir.
+See Enabling the Query Access List Cache, "CacheBaseDir" (PeopleTools 8.54: System and Server Administration).

-XML: Click this link on the Query Manager or Query Viewer search results page.
+• XML: Click this link on the Query Manager or Query Viewer search results page.

-After you click the XML link, query result will be downloaded to browser as XMLP format and there are options that enable you to open, save, or cancel the downloaded file.
+After you click the XML link, query result is downloaded to browser as XMLP format and there are options that enable you to open, save, or cancel the downloaded file.
 If you click the Open button, XML formatted query result is downloaded to browser.
 You can also select the XML option as the format of your query results in the Schedule Query page when schedule to run a query.

-• Download to Excel: Click this link on the Query Manager or Query Viewer Run page.

-• Excel SpreadSheet: This option is available after you have clicked the HTML link on the Query Manager or Query Viewer search results page.
+- Download to Excel: Click this link on the Query Manager or Query Viewer Run page. - Excel SpreadSheet: This option is available after you have clicked the HTML link on the Query Manager or Query Viewer search results page.
 However, you can also click the Download to Excel or Excel links without downloading the query to HTML.